NirajItaliya/JavaPractical/README.md

 # OOPS_Practicals

-## For GTU students, practicles of subject *Object Oriented Programming in JAVA(3140705)* are here with all files + hand-written assignment + Manual file.
+## For GTU students, practicles of subject *Object Oriented Programming in JAVA(3140705)* are here with all files  + Manual file.

 ## Path of *.java* files : JavaPractical/src/com/company